 Pricing: Standard at $299/month, Premier at $599/month.
 Add-on tools: texting ($79/mo), video interviews ($99/mo), assessments ($59/mo).
 No free tier.

 The caveat: A solid mid-market ATS that covers post-application automation well.
-But the essential recruiting features cost extra (texting, video, assessments add up fast), and AI sourcing draws from pre-sourced profiles rather than real-time search.
-If proactive candidate sourcing is your primary automation need, you'll want a dedicated platform alongside Workable.
+Essential recruiting features cost extra (texting, video, assessments add up fast), and AI sourcing draws from pre-sourced profiles rather than real-time search.
+If proactive candidate sourcing is your primary automation need, you’ll want a dedicated platform alongside Workable.

 What About Mid-Market and Enterprise Automation Platforms?